dilner1/Garden-Gnome-Blog/README.md

 ## Design Stage

-# Database
+# Designing the Database Models

-Started with basic models for the user which will be handled by Djangos all auth, the post and comments models
+Started with basic models for the user which will be handled by Djangos all auth, the post and comments models.
+The basic needs of the site user will be to register, login, logout, create posts, like and comment on others and have a profile page to store their information.
+Most of this can be done with only a few models.

 User Test Model
 ![user test model](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651144441/user_test_model_eh6jvf.png "user test model image")